kimjetwav/TIGR_PURR/docs/source/index.rst

 Welcome to the documentation page for TIGR-PURR.
 This is where you'll find information about how to run the lab's supported pipelines yourself as well as the various configuration options available to you.

-The TIGR-PURR is a pipeline system based off a combination of `Nextflow <https://www.nextflow.io>`_ and `Boutiques <https://www.boutiques.github.io>`_ which allow us to seamlessly run a variety of `BIDS Applications <https://bids.neuroimaging.io>`_ based distributed pipelines easily with only a little bit of configuration work.
+TIGR-PURR is a pipeline system based off a combination of `Nextflow <https://www.nextflow.io>`_ and `Boutiques <https://www.boutiques.github.io>`_ which allow us to seamlessly run a variety of `BIDS Applications <https://bids.neuroimaging.io>`_ based distributed pipelines easily with only a little bit of configuration work.
 The system will allow you to run full BIDS-app pipelines on:

 * The local Kimel-Lab Cluster
 * CAMH's SCC Cluster